Let me try to help you solve your legal problems. Here’s how.

 I don’t mean to complain: I have also been blessed with a loving wife and three precocious sons.
 I have had many thrilling jobs and known interesting people.
 Life, in spite of everything, has been good to me.
 But I know well how things can go wrong.
 Bad things happen to those who mean well.

-Second: I am good at fixing problems.
+As to the second: I am good at fixing problems.

 As I have sought to surmount the challenges that fate has tossed me, I developed a dogged resourcefulness.
 Solving a problem requires persistence: One must be tenacious.
 But one also must be smart.
 If one approach doesn’t work, perhaps another will succeed.
 But best of all is the ability to survey the battlefield first, identify the various approaches to victory, assess their likelihood of success, and, only then, act.
 I do this well.